kunikada/key-value-store-api/CONTRIBUTING.md

 ## CI/CD

 A CI pipeline using GitHub Actions is set up.
-Pushes to the master or main branch will automatically run tests and deployment.
+Pushes to the master or main branch will automatically run tests to ensure code quality.
+Deployment is performed manually after tests have passed successfully.